bdsp-core/bdsp-core.github.io/_pages/brandon.md

 [Back to Top](#  )

 ### Disclosures
-Disclosures / COI statement: Dr. Westover is a co-founder and holds equity in [Beacon Biosignals](https://beacon.bio/), and receives royalties for authoring Pocket Neurology from Wolters Kluwer and Atlas of Intensive Care Quantitative EEG by Demos Medical.
+Disclosures / COI statement: Dr. Westover is a co-founder, serves as a scientific advisor and consultant to, and has a personal equity interest in [Beacon Biosignals](https://beacon.bio/).
+Dr. Westover is a scientific advisor and consultant to Beacon Biosignals.
+If you have concerns about Dr. Westover's relationship with Beacon Biosignals, you can contact a Co-Chair of the BIDMC Conflict of Interest Committee, BIDMC Department of Integrity and Compliance, or the BIDMC Speak Up Hotline.
+Dr. Westover receives royalties for authoring Pocket Neurology from Wolters Kluwer and Atlas of Intensive Care Quantitative EEG by Demos Medical.